UpdateHub/updatehub-ce/README.md

 ## License

-UpdateHub Linux Agent is licensed under the MIT license.
+UpdateHub Community Edition is licensed under the MIT license.
 See [LICENSE](LICENSE) for the full license text.

 ## Getting in touch